fanyanning/myfirsttest/readme.txt

-git is a version control software creating a new branch is quick
+git is a Version control software&simple creating a new branch is quick